Amsterdam/signals/docs/topics/routing-rules.md

-Caveat: because all rules are evaluated in order, it may be that, for instance, a location update triggers a rule re-evaluation but the matching rule may not use the location at all.
-The order in which the rules are evaluated is fixed but can be controlled by setting the `order` property of the routing rules.
+Caveat: because all rules are evaluated in order, it may be that, for instance, a location update triggers a rule re-evaluation but the matching rule may not use the location at all (see example in the next section).
+This, quite possibly, surprising behavior is not apparent on creation of a nuisance complaint because at that time all of the complaint's properties are set at once.

+The only way that the order of evaluation can be changed is by adding or removing rules, or by setting their `order` property.
+Routing expressions can only be managed through the Django Admin pages.
+On those pages it is possible for application administrators to create, delete, or edit routing expressions including changing the `order` property.

 ## Example of possible surprising behavior